Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Introduction

 The geometry of the spacetime produced by an idealized cosmic string, i.e., infinitely long and straight, is locally flat, but topologically conical.
 It presents a planar angle deficit on the two-surface orthogonal to the string.
 This object was first introduced in the literature as solution of the Einstein equation in the presence of a Dirac-delta type distribution of energy and axial stress along a straight infinity line.
 However this spacetime can also be obtained in the context of Classical Field Theory, by coupling the energy-momentum tensor associated with a vortex field configuration proposed by Nielsen and Olesen in \cite{Nielsen197345}, with the Einstein's equation, as investigated in \cite{PhysRevD.32.1323} and \cite{Linet1987240}.
 In both publications, the authors have shown that a planar angle deficit arises on the two-surface perpendicular to a string, as well as a magnetic flux running through its core.
+The conical geometry in the spacetime produced by a cosmic string has been considered in different lines of research, since the $80's$ of the last century.
+Gott III in \cite{Gott}, proposed that cosmic strings can produce double images serving as gravitational lens.
+Also Linet \cite{Linet} has showed that a test charged particle place at rest in the region outside the cosmic string becomes subjected to repulsive electrostatic self-interaction.
+In addition, Smith in \cite{Smith}, also has found a similar phenomenon considering gravitational effect in the Newtonian limit.
+He sowed that a test massive particle place at rest in the neighborhood of a cosmic string becomes subjected to an attractive self-interaction.
+The reason for the last two phenomena resides in the fact that the conical topology produced by a cosmic string distorts the particles fields.